mbautistaa02/mbautistaa02/README.md

+## 👋 About Me
-## 👋 Hi, I'm Luisa Bautista.
-I love building projects and learning new technologies.
+Hi!, I'm Luisa Bautista.
+I’m a Systems Engineering student at National University of Colombia.
+I enjoy learning new technologies and improving my skills.

 ### 🚀 Skills & Technologies

 💻 **Programming:**